amalrajan/memory-allocation/README.md

 ### Memory Management Strategies

 1. First-Fit: Allocates the first block of memory that is large enough to meet the request.
-This method is fast but can lead to fragmentation over time as it doesn't consider the size of the blocks.

 2. Best-Fit: Searches the entire list of blocks and chooses the smallest block that is adequate to fulfill the request.
-This minimizes wasted space but can be slower and may also lead to fragmentation due to the leftover space from the selected blocks.

 3. Worst-Fit: Opposite of best-fit, this technique selects the largest available block, aiming to leave the largest remaining part possible after allocation.
-While it can reduce the number of times the allocator needs to split a block, it potentially increases the time to search for a suitable block.

 4. Next-Fit: Similar to first-fit, but instead of starting the search from the beginning each time, it starts from where it left off last time.
-This can be faster than first-fit but may lead to poor utilization in some scenarios, depending on the order of allocation and deallocation requests.

 ### Files